Delaney Schnell

-Delaney Schnell (born December 21, 1998 in Iron Mountain, Michigan) is an American diver.
+Delaney Schnell (born December 21, 1998) is an American diver.
 In the 10 meter platform, she won a bronze medal at the 2019 World Aquatics Championships.
 In the 10 meter synchronized platform, she won silver medals at the 2020 Summer Olympics and 2022 World Aquatics Championships as well as a bronze medal at the 2019 Pan American Games.
 In the 10 meter mixed synchronized platform, she won a bronze medal at the 2022 World Aquatics Championships.
-She competes collegiately for the University of Arizona.
+She competed collegiately for the University of Arizona after attending Tucson High School.

-Career
+Athletic career

 2019–2021

 At the 2019 World Aquatics Championships in Gwangju, South Korea in July, Schnell won a bronze medal in the 10 meter platform competition with a score of 364.20 points.
 The following month, at the 2019 Pan American Games held in Lima, Peru, she won a bronze medal in the 10 meter synchronized platform with her partner Amelia Magaña, scoring within 40 points of the gold medal duo from Canada with a mark of 281.10 points.